ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 (Note: This is reinforces and is reinforced by the modern architecture paradigms that software should mirror the business structure through domain oriented microservices.)

 I think in a Digital Business, there is no Chief Digital Officer, at least not as standard alone C-Suite position.
 We shouldn't think of Digital as being separate to Operating the business.
-We should operate a digial business.
+We should operate a digial business, using our digital and traditional channels, enabled by systems which map one to one with our business structure and processes.

-If the CDO runs and organization that does something important, it means that important thing (normally providing some technology solution) is not part of the business, which breaks our definition.
+If the CDO runs an organization that does something important, it means that important thing (normally providing some technology solution) is not part of the business, which breaks our definition.

 So a Digital Transformation is really about changing our mindset.
-It's about the way to think about technology as part of the business.
+It's about the belief that business technology is part of the business.
+We have already made movements towards this as an industry.
+Agile engineering, Product Ownership diciplin, microservices, Shadow IT initiatives.
+These are all common and successful movements because they more towards this more natural and successful mindset.

 ## So how do you get there?

-This is the hard part, changing cultures involves many things
+This is the hard part, changing the mindset involves many things:

-- Software Engineering becomes a business concern, its not shadow IT, its business oriented software
+#### Software Engineering becomes a business concern
+Its not shadow IT, its business oriented software.
+This is the mindset behind **microservices** and **Domain Driven Design**.
+Building software for the business *with* the busines invovled all along.

+#### Software engineers need to think about the business

+One of my great complaints about traditional IT is the propensity to concentrate on the tools you have/know, and look for ways to reuse them, along the lines of 'to a hammer everythings a nail'.

-  - Software engineers need to think about business challenges and solutions, not technologies first.
+Specializing technology people into the SAP folks, the CRM folks, the custom dev folks encourages this thinking and reinforces the boundaries.
+Putting technologists inside the business organizations can help re-orient their goals.
+Have the think about business challenges and solutions, not technologies first.

-- Businesses have to develop their own products, even when they use COTS, its their product
+#### Businesses have to develop their own digital systems as *products*
+This is a really common theme in the Agile world and is also important for digital transformation.
+The business team should think about their products to include their technology platform.
+They should see them as the same thing, evolving together continually.

+One of the main problem with IT projects is the baked in assumption that the software will be finished, the project will be over, and everyone will be happy.
+We know that isn't true though, the business keeps evolving, they update their requirements, and they want more 'innovation'.
+They need it to keep differentiating and competing in the market.

+Even when they use COTS, businesses should think of it as their product.
+Sometimes it wont need to differentiate too much.
+HR software is an example of where people dont seek constant innovation to differentiate as much.
+However they do need to think of the experiences they provide to employees: are they keeping them effective, or are they wasting their time with inefficient processes and software?

+#### Become an agile organization

-- Get software engineering to be truly DevOps and Agil enabled.
+Get software engineering to be truly DevOps and Agile enabled.
+This means changing the mindset set around requirements definition.
+Get the business to share in the ownership of software quality.
+They need to work iteratively with the technology folks to keep evolving the 'product'.

-  - Dont metric on LOC, User Stories complete etc
-  - Metric on sales, reviews, sign-ups etc, whatever the business is trying to do.
+Get the software engineers to focus on the overall goals.
+Don't use metrics like Lines of Code written, User Stories complete, bugs fixed etc. Create metric on sales, reviews, sign-ups etc, whatever the business is trying to do.

-  - Create an open by default culture.
-    - People in businesses talk.
-They collaborate, and they share.
+Create an open by default culture.
+People in businesses talk, they collaborate, and they share information and ideas.
+People in these new style businesses should too.
-    - People in these business should too, and coz its one team the business and software engineers should be doing that too.
+Because it's one team, the business and software engineers should be doing that too.
-    - references: Azure DevOps / Office 365 teams - metrics on customer usage

-## Software Patterns that support it

-- Open by default software
+They should be working hand in hand all the time.
+One of my favourite teams to talk to about this is Microsofts Azure DevOps team.
+They completely moved away from traditional software engineering metrics and only look at metrics based on their customer usage goals.

+#### Create Modern Software

+We have lots of new (and some old) software patterns that support this structure.

-- API first
+- Microservices thinking
 - Domain Driven Design
 - Integration through Events
-- Microservices thinking
+- API first

-- Caveat is that matrixing organizations for tech skills and tech communities makes sense.
-But the "WE" that is building software or the "WE" that does the business operations are both the same, all inclusive WE

-- Also, some stuff like email, printers etc, remain a common IT function.
-Possible with a better like Technology Facilities
+- Open by default software

+## What happen's to IT?

+This might sound like its a big change, and it is.
+It called transformation.
+These changes though are an evolution, they aren't all or nothing, but more like a continuum of improvement.
+Every change you make towards the good sets you up for success, and the benefits are often cumilative.

+It also might sound like I am forgetting about some important factors that IT also manages for the business:
+- Common infrastructure like Phones, Messaging, Collaboration etc.
+- User Management & Provisioning - New accounts, disabling leavers accounts, new Laptops, Desktops, etc
+- Common tech facilities - Printers, Meeting rooms etc
+- Infrastructure support and maintenance - the servers that these business systems run on for example.
+- Legacy, big package support

+I think a LOT of these responsiblities will go away eventually.

+#### Phones, Messaging and Collaboration
+These are being replaced by cloud offerings.
+Microsoft M365 offers Windows, Teams, Office 365 etc on this evergreen cloud hosted basis.
+There isn't really a lot of management here compared to how it used to be, and the amount is decreasing over time.

+#### User Management & Provisioning
+This again is getting more automated, and that trend should continue.
+As we start to put more technology people in the HR business unit we can start to get more automation around this.
+I expect more outsourcing type services that can manage laptop provisioning the same way mobile companies can issue company linked mobile phones.

+#### Common Tech Facilities
+This can start to be treated like facilities.
+As workforces digitize and distribute the need for these services decreases, they are also simpler to setup and manage and could probably shift into a more traditional facilities group.

+#### Infrastructure and Legacy Support

+The move to cloud based modern systems over the next decade will greatly reduce, probably eliminate this need for most businesses.
+Instructure, security, networking - all these things are becoming automated through code in the cloud.
+These can all be managed by the businesses that want the software that needs them.

+### So if IT dead?

-- I predict that in 30 years time, good business wont even have IT departments anymore.
+I predict that in 30 years time, good businesses wont even have IT departments anymore.
 'Big lump of IT' thinking will be gone.
-It will be business software in the cloud, and facilities will include the printers and cabling.
+It will be business software in the cloud, and physical things and common services will be managed like facilities.

+The caveat I have here is that that matrixing organizations for tech skills and tech communities makes sense.
+Businesses will also benefit from common strategies for software development, integration etc.

+I think the traditional CIO role will be replaced by a Chief Technology Office who will focus on these 'Center of Excellence' type concerns.